wck0/einkcal/README.md

 That includes the date and the calendar events.
 Information is logged if enabled.

-A cronjob can run to check for updates every five minutes (for example) by adding the following to your crontab:
+A cronjob can run to check for updates every five minutes (for example) by adding the following to your crontab (run `crontab -e` to edit your crontab and put the line at the bottom):

-    */5 * * * * sudo python3 /path/to/update_calendar.py 2>&1 | /usr/bin/logger -t einkCal
+    */5 * * * * sudo -E python3 /path/to/update_calendar.py 2>&1 | /usr/bin/logger -t einkCal

+That will log any messages to `/var/log/syslog`.

 You can also just run the script manually if you want to force a check for changes.
 (But I haven't made any effort to ensure that a manual update doesn't conflict with the scheduled one or vice versa, so user beware.)